If you want healthy bones, teeth and muscles then make sure you’re getting enough vitamin D.

 This advice is different for infants, children and individuals with some medical conditions (click on the vitamin D link above for more information).

-Join my community for weekly nutritional and weight loss tips and advice and receive the free eBook, Eat Wise for Exercise.
+Join my community for weekly nutritional tips and advice, and receive the free eBook, Eat Wise for Exercise.

 Egg yolk are a good source of vitamin D. These Spinach and Cheddar Egg Cups come in at around 65 calories so make a great healthy snack.
 Or serve a couple along with a side salad for a tasty lunch.